c-bruce/pysamss/README.md

 system.simulateSystem()
 ```

 All simulation data is written out to *.h5 files saved in the *_data directory.
-Once a simulation is complete this data can be read and post processed. pySAMSS comes with an interactive widget, based on [mayavi](https://docs.enthought.com/mayavi/mayavi/), for visually post processing simulation data...
+Once a simulation is complete this data can be read and post processed. pySAMSS comes with an interactive widget, based on [mayavi](https://docs.enthought.com/mayavi/mayavi/), for visually post processing simulation data:

 ```python
 # Load system data